 3.3, By The Embossed Area of Gold Coins

-Silver is naturally harder than silver, and steel is also way harder than silver.
+Silver is naturally harder than gold, and steel is also way harder than silver.
 Therefore, you can see that you will need different tonnage to work on these metals.
 Gold coin press will be different compared to silver and steel coin presses, and you need to use different setups to achieve the most desired results without unnecessary inaccuracies.

 When pressing gold, you won’t need a lot of pressure compared to pressing silver and steel, but other important factors might come into play, as mentioned before.
 We might be talking about the materials and also the surfaces that need to be worked on.
 Therefore, if you are unsure of anything in this regard, we are just a phone call away.
 Our experts will ensure that you get the best attention so that your project is not messed up.